ASTM F1929 Test Method for Detecting Seal Leaks in Porous Medical Packaging (Dye Penetration)

 7. Record the results of the dye penetration test, reporting any areas where dye has penetrated the surface of the primary package.

-At Purple Diamond, we offer a free consultation or a guided tour of our facilities.
-If you’re nearby, feel free to drop by and see our packaging and team.
+At Purple Diamond, we offer a free consultation and a guided tour of our facilities.
+If you’re nearby, feel free to drop by.
 Consultations can be done over the phone or on zoom, so choose what suits you best.
 To get in touch, go to our Contact Us page and fill out the form or book an appointment using the calendar below.
 Our goal is to assist you in any way possible, so please don’t hesitate to contact us.
 Our website contact form is located at www.purple-diamond.com/contact-us, but we promise to get back to you soon, no matter which method of communication you choose.
 Thank you so much for reading down this far and thank you for considering Purple Diamond as your dedicated testing, engineering, and design facility for all of your packaging needs.

 ASTM is an acronym for the American Society for Testing and Materials.
 It is a globally recognized organization that develops and publishes technical standards for a wide range of materials, products, systems, and services.
 These standards are used by manufacturers, regulators, and consumers to ensure the quality, safety, and performance of products and materials.
 The standards developed by ASTM are voluntary and are intended to help companies improve their processes and products.